freylint/libktx-sys/README.md

 - Seperate vulkan and opengl bindings through features
 - Stop compiling unused libktx components
 - Add proper Build testing for all platforms
+- Only expose nessecary parts of the vulkan API